 The president should not be replaced in war time, because one should not swap horses when crossing a stream

-The arguer states in the conclusion that some action should not be carried out in a specific situation and supports this claim by stating that a similar action should not be carried out in a similar situation.
+This text is part of a small speech in which Lincoln states that he is thankful to have been reelected during the American Civil War and illustrates the line of reasoning of his supporters by referring to a story of an old Dutch farmer.
 Since the argument fits the form a is X, because b is X, it can be identified as a first-order subject argument.
 In this specific case, a is instantiated by ‘Replacing the president in war time’, X by ‘should not be done’, and b by ‘swapping horses when crossing a stream’.

 Replacing the president in war time (a) should not be done (X), because swapping horses when crossing a stream (b) should not be done (X)